russellgordon/teaching/src/site/notes/Current Courses/Grade 11 Introduction to Computer Science/Tasks/Make an Interactive App.md

 > Your work is not considered as handed in until the GitHub remote has been shared *and* you have [committed and pushed](https://www.russellgordon.ca/cs/source-control/introduction/using-source-control.pdf) all your work.

 ## Learning goals
-Successful completion of this task is great initial evidence for these learning goals:
+Successful completion of this task is great evidence for these learning goals:
 - [[Current Courses/Grade 11 Introduction to Computer Science/Learning Goals#1|1]]
 - [[Current Courses/Grade 11 Introduction to Computer Science/Learning Goals#2|2]]
 - [[Current Courses/Grade 11 Introduction to Computer Science/Learning Goals#3|3]]